10 Common Mistakes in Risk Identification, Analysis, and Evaluation

 A comprehensive risk governance system is beneficial when managing particular risks, especially when considering increasing an identified risk.
 Since risk is an inherent aspect of business that can affect all areas at any level, it's crucial to understand its context to manage business expectations and achieve goals.
 Therefore, managers or a group of experts should identify situations where accepting or increasing certain risks could benefit the business.

 The risk register and overall risk profile must be considered to accomplish this.
-Brainstorming sessions, audits, and regularly reviewing measures in place are vital to identify and managing risks.
+Brainstorming sessions, audits, and regularly reviewing measures in place are vital to identifying and managing risks.

 9: Failure to Regularly Update Risk Assessments